josephsnyder/doc-test/Documentation/RunningandUploadingTests.rst

     .
     .

-Entering the command \"ctest \- <string>\" (Figure 82) allows you to specify a test by regular expression match of the string that is passed along with it.
+Entering the command \"ctest \-R <string>\" allows you to specify a test by regular expression match of the string that is passed along with it.

 .. parsed-literal::